oroinc/documentation/commerce/user_guide/system/commerce_configuration/contact_us_organization.rst

 .. image:: /user_guide/img/system/configuration/contact_us/ContactUsOrg.png

-4. In **Contact Requests**, select the *Allow Contact Requests* checkbox to enable the Contact Us form.
+4. In **Contact Requests**, select the *Allow Contact Requests* check box to enable the Contact Us form.

-   To disable it in the front store, clear the checkbox.
+   To disable it in the front store, clear the check box.
 You can still use the :ref:`Contact Us widget <user-guide--landing-pages-create>` in your web catalog pages.

 5. Click **Save Settings**.